 Chief features were: fast-moving divisions, designed for exploitation and reconnaissance; tank brigades, designed for penetration, encirclement, and exploitation, and motorized divisions, designed for rapid movement over a wide range and for the reinforcement of mechanized or fast-moving units.
-Surprise, speed, intensity, sustained action and flexibility of plan allowing for unforeseen contingencies were seen as the basic factors for a successful action.
+Surprise, speed, intensity, sustained action, and flexibility of plan allowing for unforeseen contingencies was seen as the basic factors for a successful action.

 Reconnaissance and Intelligence

 Intelligence was a relatively neglected aspect of operational planning, and commanders in the field tended to make insufficient use of intelligence resources.
 Until 1941, the army failed to recognize the need for specialized reconnaissance units to ensure surprise, to avoid it from the enemy, and to find opportunities to exploit.
 Italian units lacked armored cars with radios to keep commanders appraised on the locations and activities of enemy units.
 Air Force reconnaissance support was poorly coordinated.

 The Italians aimed at security through offense and penetration.
 Intelligence, camouflage, and similar means of attaining security were regarded as preliminaries to offensive penetration.
 Security measures were not merely supposed to guard against surprise by the enemy but were also supposed to be so planned as to enable the Italian commander to inflict upon the enemy a surprise of his own.